December in Minnesota essentially guarantees a white Christmas.

 Minnesotans are blessed with the largest mall in the country, and plenty of other malls too.
 Brave the Mall of America—which starts getting busier and busier starting around Thanksgiving— or try one of the several large malls located all around the Twin Cities like Midtown Global Market or Gaviidae Common.

-If braving the crowds at the mall isn't appealing, there are several shopping districts which have independent stores mixed in with some chain stores.
-Edina and Grand Avenue in St. Paul are the best known, but there are several more places.
+If braving the crowds at the mall isn't appealing, there are several shopping districts that have independent stores mixed in with some chain stores.
+Edina and Grand avenues in St. Paul are the best known, but there are several more places.
 Downtown Stillwater is great for antiques and collectibles, there are art galleries galore in St. Anthony, and Linden Hills holds several cute boutique shops.
-All of the locations are ideal to spend an afternoon shopping for Christmas gifts in Minneapolis, St. Paul and around the Twin Cities.
+All of the locations are ideal to spend an afternoon shopping for Christmas gifts in Minneapolis, St. Paul, and around the Twin Cities.

 Popular volunteer opportunities fill up fast—so if what you want to do is already covered, make a resolution to volunteer in the new year when volunteers are also needed.